-Florida has one native species of Azolla, A. filiculoides (previously known as A. caroliniana) or American waterfern.
-See here for a comparison of the native A. filiculoides and the non-native A. pinnata.
+Florida has one native species of Azolla, Azolla filiculoides (previously known as A. caroliniana) or American waterfern.
+See image gallery above for a comparison of Azolla filiculoides and Azolla pinnata.
 A. pinnata is noticeably larger than A. filiculoides and appears triangular in shape – it has been compared to the shape of a Christmas tree.

 Feathered mosquitofern is a floating aquatic fern, found on the surface of small, still ponds or backwaters without wave action.
 Feathered mosquitofern spreads rapidly by vegetative growth and can form dense mats, interfering with boating, fishing and swimming.
 It becomes especially abundant in water with high nutrient levels, such as ponds in cattle and farm ponds, where it can completely cover the water's surface.
 It can block sunlight from reaching submersed plants and can also reduce oxygen levels in the water by blocking the interface between the water surface and the atmosphere.
 Azolla can survive on moist soil in and around rivers, ditches, and ponds, allowing it to survive dry periods.

 Feathered mosquitofern is a prohibited species, do not keep this plant.

 Never empty aquarium or ornanmental pond contents into water bodies.
 Ensure gear is clean after boating or recreating in freshwater, so as not to transport plant material into new locations.